 Any organisation’s work activities involve a certain amount of risk which requires management.
 The amount of risk depends on many factors such as the scope of your work, where you work, and the workers involved.

 In our experience, all organisations benefit from having risk management procedures and hazard reduction initiatives.
-It helps you meet your legal requirements under the Act, and ensures your business runs as smoothly as possible.
+It helps you meet your legal requirements under the Act, and assists in making your business run as smoothly as possible.

 Safety Management System (SMS) Reviews

 Safety Management Systems are designed to manage safety risks in the workplace.
 They involve a variety of procedures to prevent people from being injured at work.
-These procedures can include:
+These procedures can assist and include (but are not limited to):

 - Work Health and Safety policy